ohata-toast/Network-VPC/en/console-guide.md

 * Gateways of subnets and internet cannot be deleted from the list of routers.

-* Disconnecting a routing table from the internet gateway will disconnect the internet.
+* Disconnecting a routing table from the internet gateway will result in a loss of internet connection.

+* You can set a gateway for a specific CIDR by creating a route in the routing table.
+Note that communication may be cut off if the wrong route is set.

 A routing table can be created in either a "distributed virtual routing (DVR)" or a "centralized virtual routing (CVR)" method, depending on where it is created.